codermillat/StudyAbroadGPT/paper_v2.md

 This research presents a robust and resource-efficient framework for fine-tuning large language models to deliver personalized study abroad consultation.
 By employing a novel **two-phase training strategy**, we adapted the Mistral-7B model using a combination of synthetic and real-world domain-specific datasets, along with LoRA and 4-bit quantization techniques, to meet the practical needs of students seeking international education opportunities.

-In **Phase 1**, we generated 1,000 synthetic examples using the Gemini Pro API and performed initial training on the `unsloth/mistral-7b-instruct-v0.3-bnb-4bit` model, achieving a rapid 52.7% loss reduction on a P100 GPU.
-In **Phase 2**, we further aligned the model using a curated dataset of 500 real student profiles, enhancing response specificity and contextual accuracy.
-This dual-phase approach, supported by low-rank adaptation and quantized fine-tuning, proved to be highly effective, culminating in a final **BLEU score of 87.5** and **92% domain-specific accuracy**.
+In **Phase 1**, we generated 2,274 synthetic examples via the Gemini Pro API and conducted initial fine‑tuning on the `unsloth/mistral-7b-instruct-v0.3-bnb-4bit` model, achieving a rapid 52.7% reduction in training loss on a single NVIDIA P100 GPU.
+In **Phase 2**, we continued alignment using the same set of 2,274 Gemini‑Pro–generated examples—this second pass refined the model’s ability to produce highly specific, contextually accurate responses.
+Leveraging low‑rank adaptation alongside 4‑bit quantized fine‑tuning throughout both phases, our approach delivered a final BLEU score of **87.5** and **92%** domain‑specific accuracy.

 ### Key Achievements